Radiative lepton model in a non-invertible fusion rule: Model setup

 \section{Model setup}

-{Here, we review our model setup in which we introduce $Z_2$ gauging $Z_5$ fusion rule ${\bf Z_5^{NI}}$.
-Firstly the lepton masses at tree-level are forbidden by assigning ${\bf Z_5^{NI}}$ charge to lepton particles. } Then, in order to generate the lepton mass matrix at one-loop level, we introduce three families of left/right neutral Majorana fermions $N_{L/R}$, an isospin doublet inert boson $\eta \equiv [\eta^+,(\eta_R+i\eta_I)/\sqrt2]^T$ and an isospin singlet singly-charged-boson $S^-$ in addition to the SM particles.
-Moreover, $\eta$ and $S^-$ do not acquire non-zero vacuum expectation values (VEVs).
-Note here that the charged-lepton mass matrix is generated by dynamically breaking of this symmetry, and LFVs, $g-2$, and EDMs have the same origin as the charged-lepton mass matrix~\cite{Khaw:2022qxh, Okada:2013iba, Okada:2014nsa}.
+Here, we review our model setup in which we introduce $Z_2$ gauging $Z_5$ fusion rule ${\bf Z_5^{NI}}$.
+First, the lepton masses at tree level are forbidden by assigning ${\bf Z_5^{NI}}$ charge to lepton particles.
+Then, in order to generate the lepton mass matrix at the one-loop level, we introduce three families of left/right neutral Majorana fermions $N_{L/R}$, an isospin doublet inert boson $\eta \equiv [\eta^+,(\eta_R+i\eta_I)/\sqrt2]^T$ and an isospin singlet singly-charged-boson $S^-$ in addition to the SM particles.
+Moreover, $\eta$ and $S^-$ do not acquire nonzero vacuum expectation values (VEVs).
+Note here that the charged-lepton mass matrix is generated by dynamically breaking of this symmetry,~\footnote{It means noninvertible symmetry is broken by radiative corrections where charged lepton mass is forbidden at tree level by the symmetry.
+Note that effective operator inducing neutrino mass, $LLHH$, is allowed by the symmetry.
+These features can be explicitly observed from diagrams for the radiative lepton masses in Figs.~\ref{fig:ClepMass} and \ref{fig:NuMass}.} and LFVs, $g-2$, and EDMs have the same origin as the charged-lepton mass matrix~\cite{Khaw:2022qxh, Okada:2013iba, Okada:2014nsa}.
 On the other hand the neutrino mass matrix is obtained without violating the fusion rule, as we will show later.
 The particle contents and their charge assignments are summarized in Table~\ref{tab:1}.